s-wxy/s-wxy.github.io/about/index.md

 I love reading and traveling.
 I love listening and sharing.

-I see myself as a data scientist.
+I see myself as a data scientist after graduation.
 A person can tell stories in data.
-A person can help solving the real world's problems.
+A person can help solve the real world's problems.

 I see computer science as a tool.
 A tool can be used to discover the knowledge of this world.